megataps/SmartWeather/README.md

 ### <a name="viewmodel"></a>ViewModel
 - It's handle all UI's business, such as proceed an user's action, control loading flow,...
-- It's contain LiveData that will be register by View(Activity/Fragment)
+- It contains LiveData that will be registered by View(Activity/Fragment)

 ### <a name="interactor"></a>Interactor:
 - It's the main layer to handle all data business
 - All interactor **MUST** be defined with an interface, ViewModels communicate with interactor through by the interface

 ### <a name="repository"></a>Repository
-- The main data source of app that is used by Interactor layer
+- The main data source of the app that is used by the Interactor layer
-- It contains a little bit business rules to branch data source that should be used, from remove or local database
+- It contains a few business rules to a branch data source that should be used, from remove or local database
-- All repositories **MUST** be defined with an interface, interactor communicate with repository through by the interface
+- All repositories **MUST** be defined with an interface, interactor communicate with the repository through by the interface

 ### <a name="api"></a>Remote datasource (Api)
 - It's data source layer that data is fetched from RestFul API